Carbon, Energy and Business Travel

 As part of our Carbon Reduction Framework, we factor an internal price on carbon into energy efficiency, renewable energy and other emissions reduction activities through the use of a return on investment model.
 This return on investment model prioritizes internal reduction measures across both our offices and data centers.

-We are committed to procuring 100% renewable electricity to meet our global needs by 2020, which enables us to achieve carbon neutrality while supporting the expansion of renewable energy projects.
-Our strategy focuses on reviewing direct renewable energy sourcing opportunities, like long term power purchase agreements and when this is not feasible, procuring high-quality, and credible, renewable energy certificates.
+We achieved our goal of sourcing renewable energy for 100% of our global electricity needs in 2020, which enables us to achieve carbon neutrality while supporting the expansion of renewable energy projects.
+Our strategy continues to focus on reviewing direct renewable energy sourcing opportunities, like long term power purchase agreements and when this is not feasible, procuring high-quality, and credible, renewable energy certificates.

 Long Term PPA (Power Purchase Agreement)

-In April 2019, we signed a Long Term PPA (Power Purchase Agreement) to bring online a 1.4 megawatt solar carport system to the new headquarters of our Ayco business.
+Ayco Personal Financial Management: In April 2019, we signed a Long Term PPA (Power Purchase Agreement) to bring online a 1.0 megawatt solar carport system to the new headquarters of our Ayco business.
+The project represented an approximately $3.5mm investment in the local community, creating approximately 50 construction jobs during the development.
 This solar carport system is the firm’s first major large scale on-site renewable energy project that powers 60% of the building.
-The system is expected to be operational in summer 2020.

 Maximizing the Energy Efficiency of Our Offices and Data Centers